qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

 ```

 The example metadata file is provided [here](templates/metadata_multiple_measurements_example/metadata.txt),
-please keep in mind you need to adjust the measurement Ids and dataset names as outlined in this section.
+please keep in mind you need to adjust the measurement Ids and dataset names to your specific upload.

 !!! note
     Ensure that measurement identifier and filename are separated by a TAB `\t` character and not